-Sulphates is a harsh cleanser which causes shampoo to foam up.
+Sulfate is a harsh cleanser that causes shampoo to foam up.
 This is also known as ‘lather’.
 Although it does clean your scalp, it also strips your hair of moisture and essential natural oils.

 Have you ever noticed how your hair feels dry and tangled after using shampoo?
-This is caused by sulphates.
+This is caused by sulfates.

 The Curly Girl Method, therefore, recommends that you do not use shampoo.
-However, you should know that there are CG friendly cleansers out there which are absolutely safe to use.
+However, you should know that there are CG-friendly cleansers out there that are absolutely safe to use.
 More on this later.

-Unlike sulphates, silicone helps smooth your hair and make it soft again.
+Unlike sulfates, silicone helps smooth your hair and makes it soft again.
 I’m sure you’ve noticed this when using conditioner.

 The problem with silicone is that it acts like wax.
 Wax coats the hair strands (making it feel soft) but is often not water-soluble.

-This means that the only chemical which can rid your hair of silicone is, well you guessed it, sulphates.
+This means that the only chemical which can rid your hair of silicone is, well you guessed it, sulfates.

-Using sulphates and silicone products is, therefore, a never-ending circle which the Curly Girl Method encourages you to break.
+Using sulfates and silicone products is, therefore, a never-ending circle that the Curly Girl Method encourages you to break.